automl/SMAC3/doc/quickstart.rst

    :lines: 71-74
    :lineno-match:

-| Not every kernel uses all the parameters.
+Not every kernel uses all the parameters.
 The sklearn-implementation of the SVM accepts all parameters we are optimizing, but ignores all those incompatible with the chosen kernel.
-| We can reflect this in optimization using conditions, deactivating parameters we know to be irrelevant to the current kernel.
+We can reflect this in optimization using **conditions** to deactivate parameters that are irrelevant to the current kernel.
-| Deactivated parameters are not considered during optimization, limiting the search-space to reasonable configurations.
+Deactivated parameters are not considered during optimization, limiting the search-space to reasonable configurations.
-| This way human knowledge about the problem is introduced.
+This way human knowledge about the problem is introduced.

 .. literalinclude:: ../examples/svm.py
    :lines: 76-83